aerickt/lapwing-for-beginners/src/Home.md

 Some people prefer learning by using a reference guide instead of working their way through structured chapters.
 This is the motivation behind the appendix D. It also provides a convenient place to look up any forgotten rules.

 The theory reference guide is currently work-in-progress, and very incomplete.

-#### Switching steno outline graphics to SVG

-~~I would like to switch all the outline graphics to SVG so that the colours can be tweaked depending on the theme.
-This is a relatively low priority change, however, it can help with accessibility as the current colour theme does not have a lot of contrast.~~

-~~The original graphics are screenshots created with the `plover-svg-layout-display` plugin.
-Creating these graphics manually was a bit time consuming, but having to create SVG files for each stroke will be even more tedious.
-This can be helped by:~~

-* ~~Getting more people onboard to help with creating the graphics.~~ or
-* ~~Writing a program to generate SVG graphics on demand.~~

-This has mostly been implemented by [@IllustratedMan-code](https://github.com/IllustratedMan-code).
-Thanks!

-There are still a few graphics and animations using the old PNGs generated via the `plover-svg-layout-display` plugin.
-I'm not sure what would be the best course of action to migrate these, so I'm just leaving them for now.
-If you have an idea, do reach out!